-- Account theft and illegal funds transfer
+- · Account theft and illegal funds transfer

 - Stealing personal or financial data

 - Compromising computing assets for use in other crimes

 - Extortion

 - Espionage

 - Cyberwarfare

 - Terrorism

 - Pranksters

 - Protest hacking (hacktivism)

 - Revenge (disgruntled employees)

-Criminals have stolen more than \$100 million from U.S. banks in the first three quarters of 2009, and they did it "without drawing a gun or passing a note to a teller."S. Kroft, "Cyberwar: Sabotaging the System," 60 Minutes, November 8, 2009.
-While some steal cash for their own use, other resell their hacking take to others.
+Criminals stole more than \$560 million from U.S. firms in 2009, and they did it "without drawing a gun or passing a note to a teller."
+S. Kroft, "Cyberwar: Sabotaging the System," 60 Minutes, November 8, 2009; J. Leyden, "Cybercrime Losses Almost Double," Register, March 15, 2010.
+While some steal cash for their own use, others resell their hacking take to others.
 There is a thriving cybercrime underworld market in which data harvesters1 sell to cash-out fraudsters2: criminals who might purchase data from the harvesters in order to buy (then resell) goods using stolen credit cards or create false accounts via identity theft.
 These collection and resale operations are efficient and sophisticated.
 Law enforcement has taken down sites like DarkMarket and ShadowCrew, in which card thieves and hacking tool peddlers received eBay-style seller ratings vouching for the "quality" of their wares.R.
 Singel, "Underground Crime Economy Health, Security Group Finds," Wired, November 24, 2008.